progrium/gitreceive/README.md

 #### Create a user by uploading a public key from your laptop

-We just pipe our local SSH key into the `gitreceive sshd:upload-key` command via SSH:
+We just pipe our local SSH key into the `gitreceive upload-key` command via SSH:

-    $ cat ~/.ssh/id_rsa.pub | ssh you@yourserver.com "sudo gitreceive sshd:upload-key <username>"
+    $ cat ~/.ssh/id_rsa.pub | ssh you@yourserver.com "sudo gitreceive upload-key <username>"

 The `username` argument is just an arbitrary name associated with the key, mostly for use in your system for auth, etc.

-`gitreceive sshd:upload-key` will authorize this key for use on the `$GITUSER` account on the server, and use the SSH "forced commands" syntax in the remote `.ssh/authorized_keys` file,  causing the internal `gitreceive run` command to be called when this key is used with the remote git account.
+`gitreceive upload-key` will authorize this key for use on the `$GITUSER` account on the server, and use the SSH "forced commands" syntax in the remote `.ssh/authorized_keys` file,  causing the internal `gitreceive run` command to be called when this key is used with the remote git account.
 This allows us to